 6 Leonard Lane

 Centrespace is a not-for-profit, volunteer-run gallery, focused on supporting new and established artists.
 It is located along a narrow lane (Leonard Lane) which runs between Corn Street and Small Street in the centre of Bristol.
 Exhibitions usually run for a week, and details of the upcoming programme can be found on the Centrespace website.
-If you are an artist looking for a venue to display your work, Centrespace offers a self contained, airy, refurbished space of approximately 120 square metres, with professional lighting at the rate of £295 per week (£250 for each subsequent week) with special hire rates for solo exhibitors, students/recent graduates, and charitable organisations.
+If you are an artist looking for a venue to display your work, Centrespace offers a self contained, airy, refurbished space of approximately 120 square metres, with professional lighting.
 However, as it is not possible to see Centrespace from the main thoroughfares, it is worth making sure that your exhibition is well advertised beforehand.

 212 Gloucester Rd

 Room 212 is a gallery, shop and creative space located in the shop front of 212 Gloucester Road in Bishopston.
 In July 2013 it changed hands.
 Local artist Sarah Thorp has now taken over Room 212 and is developing it into an exciting space in which to view, buy and make art in Bristol.
 The space available has been extended into a back room behind the main shop front and there is now a great range of handmade items by local artists, ranging from large paintings to small pieces of jewellery and other items.
 Take a look at the Room 212 website to find out more.